Disclaimer: This post may contain affiliate links. Please read my disclosure policy for more details.

 This tasty chocolate milk tea, also called chocolate bubble tea, will be your new favorite boba flavor.
 It’s so easy to make, super chocolatey and delicious.
 Served over ice with fresh boba.

 Even though the name implies this is a milk tea, there actually isn’t any tea in it.
 Unlike this mango milk tea or this taro milk tea, not all bubble tea drinks actually contain tea.
 This is one of those “teas”.
-The base is actually just milk and it is more of a dessert drink, like this tiger milk tea.
+The base is actually just milk and it is more of a dessert drink, like this brown sugar milk tea.

 Why this is the best chocolate milk tea:

 - You can make it as chocolatey as you like.
 When you are craving a little chocolate, this is such a satisfying treat to have.
 Not only is the milk chocolate flavored, but the boba are soaked in chocolate syrup.
 And if this drink doesn’t have enough chocolate for you, you can always add more chocolate syrup to your liking.